 Typically, when dealing with credit card deposits/batches in QuickBooks, it's common to use a separate QuickBooks account (like Undeposited Funds) to "hold" payments, and then "group" them in a Bank Deposit to move then into a QuickBooks checking account.
-MyWorks Sync can automatically handle this - as well as including transaction fees - with our Batch Support feature.
+MyWorks Sync can automatically handle this - and include transaction fees - with our Batch Support feature.

 This method is helpful in ensuring that sales are accurately recorded in QuickBooks Online and that individual sales receipts or payments are "matched" to a specific banking transaction through the Bank Deposit that's created to group these sales together and match to a specific bank transaction in your QuickBooks banking feed.